WilliamTjonndal/IT3212/Assignment 1.md

 ### b.
 Choose appropriate methods to handle missing values (e.g., mean/median imputation for numerical data, mode imputation for categorical data, or deletion of rows/columns).

-We chose to ignore the 32 companies and therefore delete these records from the and ignore the OpenInt feature completely
+We chose to ignore the 32 companies and therefore delete these records from the dataset and ignore the OpenInt completely.

 ### c.
 Justify your choices for handling missing data.

-Given that the 32 companies with missing stock data represent a very small fraction of the total dataset, we chose to exclude them from the analysis rather than attempting to manipulate or reconstruct their data.
-Moreover, we had no basis for generating replacement values, as the files were empty.
+Given that the 32 companies with missing stock data represent a very small fraction of the total dataset, we chose to exclude them from the analysis rather than attempting to manipulate or reconstruct their data.\
+Moreover, we had no basis for generating replacement values, as the files were empty.\
 Furthermore, there was no reasonable basis for generating replacement values, as the corresponding files were entirely empty.
-The situation would have been different if only specific columns had been missing, in which case imputation methods could have been appropriately applied.
+The situation would have been different if only specific columns had been missing, in which case imputation methods could have been appropriately applied.\
 The OpenInt column consistently contained only zeros, making it non-informative.
 This column was therefore dropped entirely.

 ## 3. Handling Outliers

 ### a.
 Detect outliers using methods such as the IQR method or Z-score.

-We have decided to use the ***IQR / minimum maximum / Z-index*** method to detect and remove outliers.
+We have decided to use the ***IQR / minimum maximum / Z-index*** method to detect and remove outliers. <!-- TBD-->